Same-sex marriages (SSMs) & civil unions in Hawaii

 Judge Walker's decision was appealed to a three-judge panel of the U.S. 9th Circuit Court of Appeals where it was upheld.

 The decision of the panel was then appealed to the full Court of Appeals who also upheld the lower court's decision.
-It has since been appealed to the U.S. Supreme Court.
+It has was later appealed to the U.S. Supreme Court which decided on 2013-JUN-26 that the two appeals were not valid because the group making the appeal did not have standing to do so.
+This left the District Court's ruling by Judge Walker in place.
+Same-sex marriages in California resumed two days later and have continued ever since.

 Since the states of Hawaii and California are both within the mandate of the U.S. 9th Circuit Court of Appeals, one would expect that the case in Hawaii would follow the precedent created by the earlier Court of Appeals' rulings.
 Instead, Federal Judge Kay rejected the argument that the 14th amendment protected the right of loving, committed same-sex couples in Hawaii to marry.